 Step 2: Send the CSR and GSX Account Information to Apple

-Send the unsigned CSR and the following GSX account information to firstname.lastname@example.org:
+Attach the unsigned CSR to an email and provide the following GSX account information to email@example.com:

 - GSX Sold-To account number

 - Apple ID for GSX

 - Outgoing static IP address of the server that sends requests to GSX Production

 Note: If your environment is hosted on the Jamf Cloud, you must send all IP addresses for your region to Apple.
 For a full list of IP addresses, see the following Knowledge Base article: